reflectoring/reflectoring.github.io/_posts/2021-04-09-terraform-aws.md

 date: 2021-04-09 06:00:00 +1000
 modified: 2021-04-09 06:00:00 +1000
 author: pratikdas
-excerpt: "We will see how Terraform can be used to provision AWS resources."
+excerpt: "Terraform is a popular infrastructure provisioning tool which is flexible to work with multiple cloud providers.
+It also uses a very clear and concise HCL syntax to define the resource configurations which makes it very easy to define infrastructure as code.
+In this post, we will introduce Terraform basics and see how Terraform can be used to provision AWS resources."
 image:
   auto: 0074-stack
 ---
 Provisioning infrastructure has always been a time-consuming manual process.
 Infrastructure has now moved away from physical hardware in data centers to software-defined infrastructure using virtualization technology and cloud computing.
-All the cloud providers allow the creation of infrastructure resources through code like AWS Cloudformation and Azure Resource Manager.
+All the cloud providers provide services for the creation and modification of infrastructure resources through code like AWS Cloudformation and Azure Resource Manager.
 Terraform provides a common language for creating infrastructure for multiple cloud providers thereby becoming a key enabler for multi-cloud computing.

 In this post, we will look at the capabilities of Terraform with examples of creating resources in AWS Cloud.